-Biden Shades Trump Over That Disastrous Town Hall
+Joe Biden Shades Donald Trump Over That Disastrous Town Hall in Pennsylvania

 But he also acknowledged that the vice president would eventually break with his administration.
 “Every president has to cut their own path.
 I was loyal to Barack Obama but I cut my own path as president.
 That’s what Kamala’s going to do—she’s been loyal so far but she’s going to cut her own path,” Biden said.
 Later, he added that the vice president “will take the country in her own direction.
 And that’s one of the most important differences in this election.”

 When the panelists on The View asked Harris last week if she would do anything differently then Biden, Harris said “not a thing” came to mind.
-She later amended that answer, stating that she would put a Republican in her cabinet.
+She later amended that answer, stating that she would put a Republican in her Cabinet.